titarenko/korrekt/README.md

-integer({ min, max }) | Verifies value is integer and it is between specified boundaries (if any). number({ min, max }) | Verifies value is number (integer or real) and it is between specified boundaries (if any). match(regex) | Verifies value matches regex. enum(options) | Verifies value is equal to one of specified options. email() | Verifies value is an email (has @ inside). when(predicate: instance => boolean, rule) | Verifies value is valid according to rule, but verification is done only if predicate returns true. all(rule1, rule2, ...) | Verifies value is valid according to each rule from rules array.
+integer({ min, max }) | Verifies value is integer and it is between specified boundaries (if any). number({ min, max }) | Verifies value is number (integer or real) and it is between specified boundaries (if any). match(regex) | Verifies value matches regex. enum(option1, option2, ...) | Verifies value is equal to one of specified options. email() | Verifies value is an email (has @ inside). when(predicate: instance => boolean, rule) | Verifies value is valid according to rule, but verification is done only if predicate returns true. all(rule1, rule2, ...) | Verifies value is valid according to each rule from rules array.